Millowise01/DSA-HW01---Sparse-Matrix/README.md

 # DSA-HW01---Sparse-Matrix

-# Sparse Matrix OperationsThis program efficiently performs addition, subtraction, and multiplication on large sparse matrices.
+# Sparse Matrix: This program efficiently performs addition, subtraction, and multiplication on large sparse matrices.
 Sparse matrices have mostly zero values, this program stores only the non-zero elements to save memory.

 # How to Use
-1. Organize your files:
+1. Organize files:
 # Python script (sparse_matrix.py) in /DSA-HW01---Sparse-Matrix/sparse_matrix/code
 # input files (matrix1.txt, matrix2.txt) in /DSA-HW01---Sparse-Matrix/sparse_matrix/sample_inputs .